 If you have any questions please contact firstname.lastname@example.org

 Aimee is a proud Worimi woman.
-She works at the CREATE Foundation as a Youth Facilitator.
+She works in the child and family industry and is studying Anthropology.
 As a result of her own lived experience in out-of-home care, Aimee is passionate about the out-of-home care system and the diverse range of issues that young people face in care and when transitioning to adulthood.

-Aimee has been a strong advocate for issues such as youth justice, homelessness, housing, disability, minorities and disadvantaged people.
+Aimee has been a strong advocate for issues such as youth justice, homelessness, housing and drug and alcohol conerns.
 She is also interested in the areas of domestic and family violence, Aboriginal and Torres Strait Islander issues and improving supports for young parents.

 Ameya is a year 9 high school student.
 She is a Unitied Nations Youth Student Ambassador, a 2019 United Nations Voice of the Youth state finalist, and has been awarded a Rostrum public speaking award.

 As a proud second-generation Australian, Ameya enjoys diverse experiences and traditions through her heritage and appreciates learning about other cultures, beliefs and traditions.

 Ameya is a passionate advocate for children's rights, climate and environmental action, and speaking out against racism and bullying.
 She is also interested in gender equality, domestic violence prevention and youth justice.
 Ameya hopes to become a diplomat for the Unitied Nations to make a better world for future generations.